thediveo/multibow/README.md

 > Raspberry Pi.
 And yes, these days even _keyboards_ now run Linux and script
 > interpreters...

+Features in a nutshell:

+- **multiple keyboard layouts**, switchable during operation.
+- **three LED brightness levels**, can also be changed during operation.
+- supports (multiple) **SHIFT layers** in layouts.
+- **self-descriptive keystroke chains**, such as `mb.tap("abc").tap(keybow.ENTER)`, including SHIFT/CTRL and repeating keystroke sequences or parts thereof.
+Sending keystroke chains via USB to the host is done non-blocking in the background (without multithreading).
+- **one-shot and recurring alarms** that run your own keyboard layout functions in the background (without multithreading, so no locking and threading complexity).

 And yes, this is probably a New Year's project slightly gone overboard ... what sane reason is there to end up with a Lua-scripted multi-layout keyboard "operating" system and a bunch of automated unit test cases?